-The plants have designed and adapted their weapons to suit many new types of insects and small mammals.
+The plants have designed and adapted their weapons to attract and devour many new species of insects and small mammals.

 The tropical rain forests of the world still remain largely unexplored.
 They are so dense that it is difficult for man to penetrate into the centre.